solarslurpi/obsidian-transcriber-plugin/README.md

 If you are running locally, make sure your endpoint url is the same as `http://127.0.0.1:8000/api/v1/process_audio`.

 Go to your web browser and try the health check endpoint: `http://127.0.0.1:8000/api/v1/health`.
 If the page lets you know the site can't be reached, the next step is to figure out why the fastapi transcriber service is not running locally.

+ flower not visible in left ribbon: If the icon is not visible, ensure that the plugin is properly installed and enabled.
+Then, check the visible icons in the ribbon by right-clicking on an empty space in the ribbon to see which icons are displayed and adjust as needed.